Bixilon/Minosoft/ReadMe.md

   You also need to have the "normal" minecraft assets (~ 300 Mib).
 So a total of 500 Mib is recommended.
  - GPU: Currently only needed for rendering, no clue yet.
  - Java 14 (This is really important, we use specific features that are only available in the latest version.
 Java 8 is **not** supported).
- OpenJDK 14 is (of course) also important.
+ OpenJDK 14 is (of course) also supported.

 ## Rendering